joserprieto/joserprieto/README.md

-## Hi to everybody! 👋
+## Hi to everybody! 👋 🖖

-I'm Jose R. Prieto, Developer, DevOps, and IT Consultant.
+I'm  🧔‍♂️ Jose R. Prieto, Developer 👨‍💻 , DevOps 📟 , and IT Consultant ☕ .

-I spent more than 20 years working on better solutions for the IT industry, and I have a lot of histories to share.
+I spent more than 20 years ( 😓 ) working on better solutions for the IT industry, and I have a lot of  📜  histories to share.

 #### Resume of my public repos